 - The sooner you save, the faster your money can grow from compound interest.

 - Using a credit card is like taking out a loan; if you don't pay your bill in full every month, you'll be charged interest and owe more than you originally spent.

-Money Management Activities for Kids (Plus kid money printables) to help with these lessons:
+Money management activities for kids to help with these lessons:

 - Fun ways to teach compound interest to your kids

 - 19 Best Summer Jobs for Kids (Aged 13 and Under)

 - 57 Action Steps to get your kiddo saving more money today

 - 15 Money Saving Tips for Kids (plus How to Save Money as a Child)

 - How to Teach Kids How to Pay Bills